2015 Annual Report

 You can read their tributes here: https://sites.google.com/site/bigcattributes/home

 Windsong Memorial Hospital

-Thanks to the generous donation of an X-ray machine, followed by many donors chipping in to fund a proper building for it, the Windsong Memorial Hospital broke ground in 2014 and should be ready for its first big patient by January 2015.
+Thanks to the generous donation of an X-ray machine, followed by many donors chipping in to fund a proper building for it, the Windsong Memorial Hospital broke ground in 2014 and had its first big patient by January 2015.
 We have had over 90 veterinary procedures since then, further validating the need for this wonderful hospital.
 Thank you to everyone who helped build and outfit it so that our cats don’t have the stress and danger of travel to an off site clinic.
 We still need a sonogram machine to be fully self contained, but that requires specialists to operate them, so it was last on our list.

 Award Winning Sanctuary